Top places to live in Cornwall St Agnes

 St Agnes (or Aggie to the locals) is a close knit but welcoming coastal community in the heart of Poldark country.
 You don't have to be surf mad to live here, but if you (or your kids) are, life centres round the excellent surfing beaches.
 Top 200 Places to Live series.

 A fabulous bustling large seaside village set in both a designated Area of Outstanding Natural Beauty and a World Heritage Site, once the centre of Cornwall’s tin and copper mining industry.
 Property search agent Jayne Choak at Live By the Sea reports that a recent pretty cottage on Quay Road went to best and final offers – without even having a sea view – so the town is definitely on the up with a good mix of period and modern properties.
 Quickly gaining a reputation for sustainable and creative community-focused businesses thanks to the council-owned Wheal Kitty (once a mine, now a business park) on the cliffs overlooking Trevaunance Cove.

 No big chain shops here but find Surfers Against Sewage, Open Surf, and Finisterre at Wheal Kitty up on the cliffs.
-In the town you’ll find a lovely mix including a proper greengrocers, butchers, bakery and independent flower shop.
+In the town you’ll find a lovely mix including a proper greengrocers, butchers, bakery and new deli/ flower shop, Trunk.
 As with everywhere in Cornwall, if you’re after big name high street brands you’ll need to head inland to a retail park or into Truro itself.